petersmith-hun/domino-deployment-orchestration/README.md

 This format is crucial for Domino to find the proper version of the uploaded binaries later, during the deployment phase.
 In case you want to use your own method to copy the binaries to the server, please make sure your solution follows the pattern above.
 The received binary is then moved to the specified storage folder (`domino.storage.path`).

+An important note to mention regarding the version parameters is its format requirement - the version string may contain:
+ * lower- and uppercase alphanumerical letters (only English alphabet);
+ * numbers;
+ * or any of the following special characters: `.`, `-`, `_`.

 The binaries should be sent as a `multipart/form-data` form, where `executable` is the name of the field containing the binary file.